hengyix/my_simple_abm/README.md

 4. Create a loop

     Ask each agent in sequence to find an empty patch
-Move the agent to the empty patch
+    <br>Move the agent to the empty patch

 5. End